Utilita Energy: Sponsorships

-In February 2022, during the second half of the 2021-22 season, Luton Town announced that Utilita would become the main sponsor for the club, after having invested in the club since 2017.
-Utilita remain the club's main sponsor as of the 2022-23 season.
+In February 2022, during the second half of the 2021–22 season, Luton Town announced that Utilita would become the main sponsor for the club, after having invested in the club since 2017.
+Utilita remain the club's main sponsor as of the 2023–24 season.

 They became the home shirt sponsors of Blackpool for the 2022–23 season.

+Arenas

+In January 2019, it was announced that the company had acquired the naming rights for Newcastle Arena.
+In January 2020, the company announced it had also acquired the naming rights for Arena Birmingham.
+In September 2021, the company announced it had acquired the naming rights for Sheffield Arena.
+In August 2023, the company would add Cardiff International Arena to its naming rights portfolio.

+The company also has the Utllita Bowl near Southampton (Utilita's head office).